daaain/Handlebars/README.md

 http://docs.sublimetext.info/en/latest/extensibility/syntaxdefs.html
 http://manual.macromates.com/en/language_grammars

+### Atom

+TODO: add contribution notes
+TODO: add proper testing based on https://github.com/atom/language-mustache

 ## Precompilation

 This package does not offer any Handlebars precompilation functionality to keep things simple, but you can use [Guard](https://github.com/guard/guard) (which is a file system watcher) and [Guard-Steering](https://github.com/guard/guard-steering) (a Handlebars precompiler from yours truly) to have all templates precompiled as you save them.

 There's also a [Guard package for Sublime](https://github.com/cyphactor/sublime_guard) if you want integration, but I don't personally use this as I'm happy with Guard running in an iTerm window I can access from anywhere.

-There are of course Node.js / Grunt based compilers too ([like this](https://npmjs.org/package/grunt-handlebars-js)), but I haven't personally used any yet.
+There are of course Node.js / Grunt / Gulp based compilers too ([like this](https://npmjs.org/package/grunt-handlebars-js) and [this](https://www.npmjs.com/package/gulp-compile-handlebars)), but I haven't personally used any yet for precompilation.

 ## Credits

 Adapted from the great [sublime-text-handlebars](https://github.com/nrw/sublime-text-handlebars) package by Nicholas Westlake.

-Thanks a lot to all the generous contributors (in alphabetical order): bittersweetryan, bradcliffe, calumbrodie, jonschlinkert, Krutius, samselikoff, utkarshkukreti
+Thanks a lot to all the generous contributors (in alphabetical order): @bittersweetryan, @bradcliffe, @calumbrodie, @duncanbeevers, @hlvnst, @jonschlinkert, @Krutius, @samselikoff, @utkarshkukreti, @zeppelin

 ## License